deepbsd/deepbsd.github.io/_posts/2019-11-15-Overclocking_On_Linux.markdown

 I'm searching for prime numbers, I can easily bring a system to its knees.
 These are just intensive calculations, and some operations can take a very long time.
-In fact, there's a "Great Search for Mersenne Primes" on the internet, and it requires so much compute power that there are thousands (or more?) volunteers sharing their computers extra CPU cycles in the search.
+In fact, there's a "Great Search for Mersenne Primes" on the internet, and it requires so much compute power that there are thousands (or more?) volunteers sharing their computers' extra CPU cycles in the search.
 The software you download is great for stress testing your system for stability.
 If you can run the stress test and keep your system stable at higher clocks and voltages, searching for prime numbers is a great way to test your experimental settings.
-This software is called (Prime95)[https://mersenne.org/download].
+This software is called [Prime95](https://mersenne.org/download).

 First and foremost, it's fun.
 Overclocking is like hot rodding your computer.
 You may or may not notice the performance gains you'll realize.